ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

 ❌: **Unsupported** - This configuration is not enabled in our software distributions.

 .. [#]
-    MI300A is currently not officially support on RHEL 9.x.
+    MI300A is currently not officially supported on RHEL 9.x.
     This will be added on a later date.

 Supported operating systems